 All visitors must report to reception where they are required to sign in and provide ID, if required.
 Every visitor is issued with a visible visitor's badge.
-All visitors are expected to follow our Visitors Code of Conduct.
+All visitors are expected to follow our Visitors Code of Conduct and are expected to act in accordance with our Safeguarding Statement.
 Visitors are asked to leave mobile phones in the office, however if the need them for the purpose of their visit - they must read and accept our school's mobile phone policy.